netscaler/citrix-k8s-ingress-controller-docs/docs/deploy/deploy-cic-helm.md

 You can deploy Citrix Ingress Controller (CIC) in the following modes:

 -  As a standalone pod in the Kubernetes cluster.
 Use this mode if you are controlling Citrix ADCs (Citrix ADC MPX or Citrix ADC VPX) outside the cluster.
-For example, with [dual-tier](/Docs/overview.md#dual-tier-topology) topologies, or [single-tier](/Docs/overview.md#single-tier-topology) topology where the single tier is a Citrix ADC MPX or VPX.
-[FIXME: links to topology]
+For example, with [dual-tier](../deployment-topologies.md#dual-tier-topology) topologies, or [single-tier](../deployment-topologies.md#single-tier-topology) topology where the single tier is a Citrix ADC MPX or VPX.

 -  As a sidecar (in the same pod) with Citrix ADC CPX in the Kubernetes cluster.
 The sidecar controller is only responsible for the associated Citrix ADC CPX within the same pod.
-This mode is used in [dual-tier](/Docs/overview.md#dual-tier-topology) or [cloud](/Docs/overview.md#cloud-topology)) topologies.
-[FIXME: links to topologies]
+This mode is used in [dual-tier](../deployment-topologies.md#dual-tier-topology) or [cloud](../deployment-topologies.md#cloud-topology)) topologies.

 The CIC [repo](https://github.com/citrix/citrix-k8s-ingress-controller/tree/master/charts) contains the [Helm](https://helm.sh/) charts of CIC that you can use to configure Citrix ADCs such as, VPX, MPX, or CPX in Kubernetes environment.
 The repo contains a directory called [stable](https://github.com/citrix/citrix-k8s-ingress-controller/tree/master/charts/stable) that includes stable version of the charts that are created and tested by Citrix.